-Surgical technologists are allied health professionals who are an integral part of the team of medical practitioners providing surgical technologists are allied health professionals who are an integral part of the team of medical practitioners providing surgical care to patients in a variety of settings.
+Surgical technologists are allied health professionals who are an integral part of the team of medical practitioners providing surgical care to patients in a variety of settings.
 They work under medical supervision to facilitate the safe and effective conduct of invasive surgical procedures.
 This individual works under the supervision of a surgeon to ensure that the operating room or environment is safe, that equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.